-Over the past year or so I’ve been putting some of them through their paces.
+Over the past year or so, I’ve been putting some of them through their paces.
 (You can find the reviews here.)
 Overall, I’ve been impressed with how well they’ve performed.

 The latest one I’ve been testing is the 120-300mm f/2.8 zoom lens.
 Or, as Sigma’s marketing department calls it, the Sigma 120-300mm f/2.8 DG OS HSM Lens.
 It’s available in three versions with different mounts, for Nikon, Canon, and Sigma; I’ve been using the Nikon mount version on a Nikon D810.

 In recent years, Sigma has started putting out lenses in three lines: Contemporary, Sports, and Art.
 Each line has different priorities when it comes to putting together the combination of performance, quality, price, and portability that makes up each lens.
 The Art line puts emphasis on optical quality rather than things like focusing speed.
 The Contemporary line emphasizes affordability and portability.
-The Sports line emphasizes things that matter when capturing sports or wildlife, such as fast, accurate focusing and optical quality.
+The Sports line emphasizes things that matter when capturing sports or wildlife, such as fast, accurate focusing, and optical quality.

 The 120-300mm f/2.8 was the first model in the Sports line.
-Although, that’s not necessarily saying a lot–for now there are only two lenses in the line, the other being the 150-600mm, which I’ve reviewed before.
+Although that’s not necessarily saying a lot–for now, there are only two lenses in the line, the other being the 150-600mm, which I’ve reviewed before.
 And the decisions that have gone into its development have emphasized the kinds of things that are important to sports and wildlife shooters, such as a large maximum aperture (f/2.8), fast focusing, and optical stabilization.
 But that also means that portability and affordability are lower on the priority list.
 The result is that this is a big, heavy lens, weighing in at 7.47 lb (3.39 kg).
 And it’s not cheap–Sigma’s list price is $3,599.

 It’s an interesting zoom range–there’s no directly comparable lens in either the Nikon or Canon ranges.
 The closest equivalents that have the fast f/2.8 maximum aperture–often considered a signature of “pro” lenses–are the impressive and versatile 70-200mm lenses.
-Insofar as focal length zoom range, both Nikon and Canon each has a couple of lenses with 70-300mm zoom ranges, but those lenses are much slower and not in the same league regarding quality, performance, or price.
+Insofar as focal length zoom range, both Nikon and Canon each have a couple of lenses with 70-300mm zoom ranges, but those lenses are much slower and not in the same league regarding quality, performance, or price.

 Now that I’ve had the chance to shoot with the 120-300mm for a few weeks, here are my impressions.

-The first thing I thought when I pulled this lens out of the box was wow, this is heavy.
+The first thing I thought when I pulled this lens out of the box was, wow, this is heavy.
 It’s the kind of weight you’d expect with a lens with a much longer focal length, something like 400mm prime or a 600mm.
 For comparison, it’s about double the weight of the Nikon 70-200mm f/2.8 and nearly double the Nikon 80-400 f/4.5-5.6.
 The tripod collar is also quite bulky, but it’s also removable.
-Overall, this isn’t one of those lenses you might throw in your camera bag on the way out the door just in case.
+Overall, this isn’t one of those lenses you might throw in your camera bag on the way out the door, just in case.

 The zooming is all done internally, so the lens doesn’t extend out further when you zoom in.
 The zoom and focus rings are large and grippy and rotate smoothly.
 There’s no aperture ring, so all of the aperture settings are handled in-camera.

-It feels very solid in the hand, with a metal barrel and sealed to make it dust- and splash-proof.
+It feels very solid in hand, with a metal barrel and sealed to make it dust- and splash-proof.

 Here’s an example of the zoom range, from fully zoomed out at 120mm to fully zoomed in at 300mm.